Overwriting source/hello.cpp

 - Line 2: I ask

 g++to take the filesource/hello.cppand outputbuild/hello.iiafter the preprocessing stage.
-The flag for askingg++to output a file is-oand the flag for askingg++to stop after preprocessing stage is-E. You can view a list of available flag options using the commandg++ --help. - Line 3: I am displaying only the first 20 lines of the output file, as the file is very long.
+The flag for askingg++to stop after preprocessing stage is-E. . - Line 3: I am displaying only the first 20 lines of the output file, as the file is very long.
 I recommend, taking a look at the file on GitHub repository.
-It shows that the

 .file "hello.cpp"